 Academic Support Center Courses

 The Academic Support Center offers courses in basic math, intensive writing, and college reading and study skills.
-See the courses for 2012-13 in the catalog here.
+See the courses in the catalog here.

 Click here for a PDF of the Writing Center schedule and walk-in hours.
 The Writing Center offers you a variety of services to help you write essays, research papers, compositions, and more.
 We offer: